Narendrakaduru/Narendrakaduru/README.md

 👋 Hi, I’m **Narendra Kaduru**

-🔭 Currently working at **HCL Technologies** as a passionate DevOps enthusiast.
+🔭 Currently working at **VisionsDream Cloud** as a Senior Software Engineer.

 🌱 Actively mastering **Terraform** to automate infrastructure like a pro.